 Miramont Castle Museum

-Colorado Springs is jam-packed with rough-and-tumble Gold Rush remnants, but if you want to see how the other half lived, pay a visit to the Miramont Castle Museum.
+Colorado Springs is jam-packed with rough-and-tumble Gold Rush remnants, but if you want to see how the other half lived in the Wild West, pay a visit to the Miramont Castle Museum.
 Now listed on the National Register of Historic Places, this gem has been lovingly restored with authentic Victorian furnishings.

 Built as a private residence in 1895, it boasts 14,000 square feet and over 30 rooms to explore.
 Enter the Miramont Castle Museum and be awe-mazed.
 View an eye-popping mashup of architectural styles ranging from Byzantine to Elizabethan – not to mention sixteen-sided rooms.
 But the grand staircase steals the show!